vyca2017/content/content/tutorials/data-management/importing-complex-data-using-a-script.md

 > This example uses modified JSON from the [Open Movie Database](https://www.omdbapi.com/).

-Importing nested JSON data can be handled by creating models and relations.
+Importing nested JSON data can be handled by creating types and relations.
 If your data has a simpler structure, check out the [guide for importing simple data](!alias-ga2ahnee2a).

 All code and data in this example can be found in the [repository on GitHub](https://github.com/graphcool-examples/node-import-movies-example/tree/master/advanced-javascript).